jonathansharp/CO2-System-Extd/README.md

 7) Uses an updated definition of the ideal gas constant (https://physics.nist.gov/cgi-bin/cuu/Value?r)
 8) Fixes bugs in CO2SYS.m Revelle factor calculation and derivnum.m output conditions
 9) Includes K1 and K2 constants defined by Sulpis et al. (2020), K2 constant defined by Schockman and Byrne (2021), KF constant defined by Perez and Fraga (1987), and KSO4 constant of Waters and Millero (2013)
+10) Determines initial pH in iterative solvers using the approach of Munhoven (2013), detailed further in Humphreys et al. (submitted), rather than simply using an initial estimate of 8.0 each time.
+11) Obtains free scale pH properly within iterative pH solvers no matter the input scale, rather than making the simplification that input pH is always on the total scale.
+12) Includes substrate-inhibitor ratio (Bach, 2015) as an output argument from CO2SYS.
+13) Calculates uncertainties at output conditions that are associated with equilibrium constants with respect to equilibrium constants at output conditions, rather than input conditions as previously.
+This essentially assume pK uncertainty is constant regardless of temperature and pressure.
+14) Calculates derivatives and errors for the Revelle factor.
-10) errors.m includes optional calcium concentration uncertainty input as discussed in Dillon et al. (2020)
+15) errors.m includes optional calcium concentration uncertainty input as discussed in Dillon et al. (2020)

-Also included in this repository is a routine to compare CO2SYSv3 to CO2SYSv2 (compare_versions.m), a routine to calculate substrate-inhibitor ratios ([HCO3]/[H]; Bach, 2015) from CO2SYS output (SIR.m), a routine to calculate total concentrations of conservative elements (Na, Mg, Cl, etc.) from CO2SYS output (TOTALS.m), and an example function to run CO2SYSv3 and plot some of the output (example_CO2SYS.m).
+Also included in this repository is a routine to compare CO2SYSv3 to CO2SYSv2 (compare_versions.m), a routine to calculate total concentrations of conservative elements (Na, Mg, Cl, etc.) from CO2SYS output (TOTALS.m), and an example function to run CO2SYSv3 and plot some of the output (example_CO2SYS.m).

 ## HISTORY